rutujakanki/WebFest_Quiz_Portal/README.md

 This is a simple quiz app using the official [PHP](https://www.php.net/) and [MySQL](https://www.mysql.com/).

-This app was made using XAMPP - PHP Develeopment Environment.
+This app was made using XAMPP - PHP Development Environment.
 Be sure to check it's setup.

 Installation